ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 **Testable outcomes:**

 - Entra ID tokens with each approved scope produce the documented allow/deny behavior.
-- The deployed API accesses Azure SQL, private Blob Storage, and Azure OpenAI through managed identity or the approved secret mechanism; no credentials are present in source or ordinary configuration.
+- The deployed API accesses Azure Database for PostgreSQL Flexible Server, private Blob Storage, and Azure OpenAI through managed identity or the approved secret mechanism; no credentials are present in source or ordinary configuration.
 - Live integration tests are explicitly invoked, isolated from the default local test run, and clean up their test data.
 - Application Insights and Log Analytics capture correlation IDs, dependency failures, analysis failures, throttling, latency, and authorization failures without recording photo content or secrets.
 - Readiness and liveness checks, alerts, retention settings, rate limits, and upload limits are verified in a non-production environment.